AEADataEditor/aeadataeditor.github.io/_guidance/preparing-replication-package.md

 - [ ] [**Step 5: Testing in containers**](#step-5-testing-in-containers): After all changes were made, the code was run
   - [ ] using an appropriate **authorized** container, and the generated log files are provided.
   - [ ] alternatively, the code was run after having been downloaded from the deposit in a new directory (or on a new computer)
+- [ ] (usually not necessary) [**Finalize**](#finalize-readme): Update the README with the necessary information about computer specifications, Docker image used, memory and disk space requirements, and expected runtime.

 ---
 <div style="page-break-after: always;"></div>